 As a result of this water release though, this Keto faux apple tart is best after its good and cooled.
 This will make the tart less messy to eat and the chayote pieces more flavorful.

-How to make this Keto Chayote Squash tart
+How to Make Keto Chayote Squash Tart

 To make this tart I washed, peeled and cored the chayote before I chopped it into cubes and added them to a small pot.
 I added water and my spices then boiled the chayote on medium heat until softened.